tylerlong/quick_orm/README.rst

 Acknowledgements
 ****************
-Quick ORM is built upon SQLAlchemy - the famous Python SQL Toolkit and Object Relational Mapper.
+quick_orm is built upon SQLAlchemy - the famous Python SQL Toolkit and Object Relational Mapper.
 All of the glory belongs to the SQLAlchemy development team and the SQLAlchemy community!
 My contribution to Quich ORM becomes trivial compared with theirs( to SQLAlchemy).

 |

 Feedback
 ********
 Comments, suggestions, questions, free beer, t-shirts, kindles, ipads ... are all welcome!

 Email: quick.orm.feedback@gmail.com